xdKeto/stqa_codes/07_BDD_Behave/README.md

     I want to be able to click a button to make the counter go up So that I can see how many times I have clicked the button

-Scenario 1: The counter goes up when the button is clicked
+Scenario: The counter goes up when the button is clicked
     Given the counter is reset
     When a user clicks the "Hit" button
     Then the counter should be at 1